JonathanPater03/CSE3241-GroupProject/README.md

 SOURCE testdata.sql;
 exit;
 ```
-In the command line, ensure apachectl is working
+If you are working on a Mac Device, in the command line, ensure apachectl is working
 ```sh
 apachectl start
 ```